DigitPaint/gitflow/web/branches.md

 ## Feature branches

 Feature branches are the most common type of branch you will create and use.
-Every (non-urgen)bugfix or new feature will be built in a feature branch.
+Every (non-urgent)bugfix or new feature will be built in a feature branch.

 The rules about feature branches: